Recently this post by an organizational psychologist at Wharton, Adam Grant, went viral on LinkedIn. He said:

 What Is Getting In The Way?

 Lack of trust, negative stereotyping, seeing others as less-than, fear, and ego are undoubtedly the big culprits.
 There is plenty of research and resources out there for such issues.
-In this article, I am focusing on the ones below that are more subtle but prevailing among the well-meaning people, including myself.
-These tendencies show up everywhere, from living rooms to boardrooms, and nowadays, in our Zoom rooms.
+In this article, I focus on the ones below that are more subtle but prevailing among well-meaning people, including myself.
+These tendencies appear everywhere, from living rooms to boardrooms, and nowadays, in our Zoom rooms.

 - Tendency 1: Time pressure – I don’t have the time or patience to understand your state of mind or intention; I give my answer as quickly as possible.

-- Tendency 2: Half-hearted listening – I hear the first part of your sentence; I quickly map it to something I heard, read or know already.
-I form my response before even you finished your sentence.
+- Tendency 2: Half-hearted listening – I hear the first part of your sentence; I quickly map it to something I heard, read or know already; hence I form my response before even you finish your sentence.

 - Tendency 3: “I know better; I save your time by correcting you” – I see that your thoughts are going in the “wrong” direction, and the sooner I correct you, the better it is for everyone.

 - Tendency 4: I am too excited to share my idea. – I will talk over or interrupt to get my point across.